scikit-tda/DREiMac/README.md

 ## Two Circles Example

-The example below shows an example of the interactive circular coordinates interface on a point cloud of two noisy circles in 2D
+Below is an example showing the interactive circular coordinates interface on a data set comprised of two noisy circles in 2D

 <img src = "notebooks/Selecting_Circles.gif">

 ## Torus Example

-The example below shows an example of the interactive circular coordinates interface on a 3D point cloud of a torus
+Below is an example showing the interactive circular coordinates interface on a 3D point cloud of a torus

 <img src = "notebooks/Selecting_Torus.gif">